buds-lab/ashrae-great-energy-predictor-3-overview-analysis/README.md

 # The ASHRAE Great Energy Predictor III competition: Overview and results
-This repository is for overview analysis of ASHRAE Great Energy Predictor Shootout III in 2019 that is under review in the journal Science and Technology for the Built Environment.
+This repository is for overview analysis of [a paper about the ASHRAE Great Energy Predictor Shootout III in the journal Science and Technology for the Built Environment](https://www.tandfonline.com/doi/full/10.1080/23744731.2020.1795514).

 To cite this paper:

-- ResearchGate
-- Bibtex
+Clayton Miller, Pandarasamy Arjunan, Anjukan Kathirgamanathan, Chun Fu, Jonathan Roth, June Young Park, Chris Balbach, Krishnan Gowri, Zoltan Nagy, Anthony D. Fontanini & Jeff Haberl (2020) The ASHRAE Great Energy Predictor III competition: Overview and results, Science and Technology for the Built Environment, DOI: 10.1080/23744731.2020.1795514

 ## Overview of Analysis of Data *about the competition*
 There are several components to the analysis in this publication in which data was collected from the Kaggle platform in various ways: